 - Population: 434,000

 Brunei is a small, oil-rich country with a high GDP per capita compared to other countries worldwide.
-Surprisingly, this wealth has not translated into lower poverty rates.
+Surprisingly, this financial boon has not translated into lower poverty rates.
 Brunei's poverty rate is higher than average for Southeast Asian countries, and the gap between the rich and the poor continues to be significant.
 The government of Brunei has focused on developing programs to pull more citizens out of poverty, such as zero-interest microloans and special food assistance for low-income households.
 Despite these efforts, progress toward reducing poverty still needs to be improved.
-It remains a significant challenge that requires further attention if Brunei seeks to become a genuinely wealthy nation.
+It remains a significant challenge that requires further attention if Brunei seeks to become a genuinely rich country.

 - Population: 17,650,000